 Containment Dike Lining

-TMI Coatings installs dike linings for splash and spill and short term containment of a variety of chemicals.
+TMI Coatings installs dike liners for splash and spill and short term containment of a variety of chemicals.
 Containment dikes must be lined to protect the concrete from deterioration due to chemical splash and spill of acids, petroleum products and other chemicals.

-The dike is then coated with a protective coating to contain liquids in the event of a spill or tank rupture.
+- The dike is then coated with a protective coating to contain liquids in the event of a spill or tank rupture.